gandjhar/tacta/README.md

 > rake db:migrate
 ```

-Adds the Models table to the database, with columns for name, phone, and email.
+Adds the Model's table to the database, with columns for name, phone, and email.

 ## Seeds